kredati/cin2999f19/syllabus.md

 * What does a job ad look like
 * How to ignore the market until it’s worth worrying about
 * Getting your head straight about the next milestone: the exam
-* A prompt: work on exams with your supervisor
+* A prompt: if you have not already, approach a faculty member regarding supervision
+* Another prompt: if you already have a supervisor, email them about exams
+* What to talk about, and how to talk with a supervisor

 #### Week 4, October 1: Sharing your scholarship
 Reading due: